Thomas Ancora: Life and career

 Ancora started acting classes at the age of 8 and was spotted by a modeling agency New Models when he was 15.
 Two years later, he got his first big role with the French TV show Ma terminale where he played role of "Kevin".
 The show aired in 2004 on M6 and Plug RTL.
 His cinema debuted in 2006, with Mes copines, followed by the Disney television series Tom et Nancy airing on Club RTL (Belgium) for three seasons.
 After a few short movies, guest appearances in TV shows (Clash, Le Kot, Strictement platonique), films (Sans laisser de traces, Nuit blanche, Ludo, The Fifth Estate), webseries (Ce que disent les Bruxellois, Les JOC that he created and directed) and appearances at the Magritte du cinéma award ceremonies followed.
 He is currently on the French TV show Clem where he plays "Paul" since season 3.

 In 2017, he joins the cast of the mini TV series "La guerre des as" on Arte to portray WW1 hero Mick Mannock and the French TV series "Remember", next to Marie Gillain.

 Ancora also started writing a few years ago.
 After doing a few webseries and videos for the Les magritte du cinéma, he wrote the movie "Losers Revolution" (that he co directed with Grégory Béghin in 2019) where he played next to Clément Manuel, Kody Kim, Bapstiste Sornin and Tania Garbarski.

-He is currently working on his second feature film while still working as an actor on various films and series.
+His second feature film, "The Crimson Order" will come out in Belgium on November 4th 2026.